linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Modeling Principles/Basic Data Description for Financial Modeling and Analysis.md

 Until now, we can summarize that while we can test the relationship between nominal data for equality only, we can additionally determine a greater or less than relationship between ordinal data.

 Data on an interval scale are given if they can be reasonably transformed by a linear equation.
 Suppose we are given values  $x$ .
-It is now feasible to express a new variable  $y$  by the relationship  $y = a^{*}x + b$ , where the  $x^{\prime}s$  are our original data.
+It is now feasible to express a new variable  $y$  by the relationship  $y = a \cdot x + b$ , where the  $x's$  are our original data.
 If  $x$  has a meaning, then so does  $y$ .
 It is obvious that data have to possess a numerical meaning and therefore be quantitative in order to be measured on an interval scale.
 For example, consider the temperature  $F$  given in degrees Fahrenheit.
 Then, the corresponding temperature in degrees Celsius,  $C$ , will result from the equation  $C = (F - 32) / 1.8$ .
 Equivalently, if one is familiar with physics, the same temperature measured in degrees Kelvin,  $K$ , will result from  $K = C + 273.15$ .
 So, say it is  $55^{\circ}$  Fahrenheit for Americans, the same temperature will mean approximately  $13^{\circ}$  Celsius for Europeans, and they will not feel any cooler.
 Generally, interval data allow for the calculation of differences.
 For example,  $70^{\circ} - 60^{\circ}$  Fahrenheit  $= 10^{\circ}$  Fahrenheit may reasonably express the difference in temperature between Los Angeles and San Francisco.
 But be careful—the difference in temperature measured in Celsius between the two cities is not the same.
 How much is it?

 Data measured on a ratio scale share all the properties of interval data.
 In addition, ratio data have a fixed or true zero point.
 This is not the case with interval data.
 Their intercept,  $b$ , can be arbitrarily changed through transformation.
 Since the zero point of ratio data is invariable, one can only transform the slope,  $a$ .
-So, for example,  $y = a^{*}x$  is always a multiple of  $x$ .
+So, for example,  $y = a \cdot x$  is always a multiple of  $x$ .
 In other words, there is a relationship between  $y$  and  $x$  given by the ratio  $a$ , hence the name used to describe this type of data.
 One would not have this feature if one would permit some  $b$  different from zero in the transformation.
 Consider, for example, the stock price,  $E$ , of some European stock given in euro units.
-The same price in U.S. dollars,  $D$ , would be  $D$  equals  $E$  times the exchange rate between euros and U.S. dollars.
+The same price in U.S. dollars,  $D$ , would be  $D = E$  times the exchange rate between euros and U.S. dollars.
 But if the company's price after bankruptcy went to zero, the price in either currency would be zero, even at different rates determined by the ratio of U.S. dollar per euro.
 This is a result of the invariant zero point.

 Absolute data are given by quantitative data measured on a scale even stricter than for ratio data.
 Here, along with the zero point, the units are invariant as well.
 Data measured on an absolute scale occur when transformation would be mathematically feasible but lacks any interpretational implication.
 A common example is provided by counting numbers.
 Anybody would agree on the number of stocks listed in a certain stock index.
 There is no ambiguity as to the zero point and the count increments.
 If one stock is added to the index, it is immediately clear that the difference to the content of the old index is exactly one unit of stock, assuming that no stock is deleted.
 This absolute scale is the most intuitive and needs no further discussion.